This post may contain affiliate links. Read our disclosure policy here.

 Carnitas are made from seasoned pork meat that has been cooked on low heat and slow (for a long time), then shredded and pan-fried until the edges get crispy and browned -with this final step being optional.

-When it comes to the best cut of pork, I like using pork shoulder or pork butt.
+I like using pork shoulder or pork butt.
 It has a little more fat, which helps keep the meat tender.
 Otherwise, you can also use pork loin and boneless pork chops.
+Then you’ll need oil and spices (oregano, cumin, and chili powder) to create a “wet rub”.

 How to Make Pork Carnitas in the Slow Cooker

-Grab your slow cooker, and let’s make some pork carnitas!
+Grab your slow cooker, and let’s make epic pork carnitas tostada!

-Transfer the roast into the slow cooker and add the onion, garlic, and jalapeño.
-Squeeze the fresh orange juice over the roast before tossing the rind and all into the slow cooker.
+Transfer the roast to the slow cooker, add onion, garlic, and jalapeño, and then squeeze fresh orange juice.
 Cover and cook on low for 10 hours or high for 4 hours. - Shred the meat

-Once the roast is tender and easily pulls apart when poked with a fork, shred the meat between 2 forks. - Make it crispy
+Once the roast is tender and easily pulls apart when poked with a fork, shred the meat between 2 forks. - Make them crispy

-In a large skillet, heat the vegetable oil over medium-high heat.
-Working in batches, add the pulled pork to the skillet and sauté until the edges develop a brown ‘crust.
+Working in batches, add the pulled pork to a large skillet and sauté until the edges develop a brown ‘crust.
 This.
 Is.
 Flavortown. - Assemble and devour

-Warm-up those tortillas.
-Place some of the carnitas onto a tortilla and top with the guac, sour cream, cheese- the works.
+Toast the tostadas in a toaster oven or in the oven and top them with carnitas, guac, sour cream, cheese- the works.

 Want to see how easy it is?
 Watch this quick recipe video!

-However, if you’re short on time, pan-frying isn’t necessary for a delicious taco night.
-Just serve the meat straight from the slow cooker into a tortilla with your favorite toppings and dig in!
+If you’re short on time, pan-frying isn’t necessary for a delicious taco night.
+Just serve the meat straight from the slow cooker into a tostada with your favorite toppings and dig in!

 - Pico de Gallo